PostHog/posthog.com/contents/handbook/people/team-structure/people.md

 1. Maximize their impact and performance
 2. Grow personally and professionally
-3. Have a strong sense of purpose and belonging.
+3. Have a strong sense of purpose and belonging

 ## Responsibilities